 - Screenings for childhood diseases

-You do not have to pay a copay for this care because it is preventive care.
-The Affordable Care Act makes insurance companies cover these services for children with no cost to you.
+You do not have to pay a copay for this care because it is preventive care and is covered under most, but not all, insurance plans.
+Plans available as part of the Affordable Care Act, must cover these services for children with no additional cost to you.

 Well-child visits should follow this schedule: